-"Brother, Can You Spare A Dime?", a sweet little showtune that also became the most popular song of the early 1930s, captures some of the sadness and disillusionment of the times.
-It also captures some of the innocence, summing up the mentality of dispossessed America with a "sharing-is-caring" message that today would strike a lot of people as downright socialistic.
+A sweet little showtune, "Brother, Can You Spare a Dime?" became the most popular song of the early 1930s, capturing some of the sadness and disillusionment of the times.
+It also captures the innocence, summing up the mentality of a dispossessed America with a "sharing-is-caring" message that during the late-2000s crisis, would strike a lot of people as downright socialistic.

-Was Bing Crosby (the guy who did "White Christmas" and then got it stuck in our heads) a socialist?
-Hardly.
-But was the American outlook back then different from the American outlook now?
+But was the American outlook back then different from the American outlook during a 21st-century crisis?
 Most definitely.
-Read on to find out just how much things have changed in the seven decades since Bing Crosby's brotherly crooning first went on the radio.
+Read on to find out just how much things have changed in the decades since Bing Crosby's brotherly crooning first graced the radio.

 |Writer(s)||Jay Gorney and E.Y.
 "Yip" Harburg|

 Milton Meltzer, Brother, Can You Spare a Dime?
 The Great Depression 1929–1933 (1991)